-Dr. Isi Ero-Tolliver, currently the INTERIM DEAN of SCHOOL OF SCIENCE and Associate Professor of Biology, earned a B.S in Biology at Jackson State University.
+Dr. Isi Ero-Tolliver, currently DEAN of the SCHOOL OF SCIENCE, earned a B.S in Biology at Jackson State University.
 She completed her M.S at Jackson State University, and her thesis research in the Life Sciences Division at Lawrence Berkeley National Laboratory.
 She attained her Ph.D. in Interdisciplinary Studies in Biological Sciences and Science Education at Vanderbilt University.
 Afterwards, she stayed at Vanderbilt University to complete her post-doctoral training in the Department of Medicine.

-Dr.Ero-Tolliver is currently an Associate Professor of Biological Sciences at Hampton University.
-She has authored and co-authored papers in peer-reviewed science and education journals that include Journal of Biological Chemistry, Nature Chemical Biology, Journal of Cell Biology and Journal of Research in Science Education.
+Dr.Ero-Tolliver has authored and co-authored papers in peer-reviewed science and education journals that include Journal of Biological Chemistry, Nature Chemical Biology, Journal of Cell Biology and Journal of Research in Science Education.
 Dr.Ero-Tolliver’s current research focuses on best practices for exposure, recruitment and retention of under-represented minorities into the pipeline and watershed of STEM using model-based reasoning, CURE (Course-based Undergraduate Research Experiences) authentic research experiences, and intentional mentorship.
 She has mentored high school and undergraduate student at the lab-bench using novel research as an engagement tool and these students have gone on to be successfully admitted to undergraduate and graduate schools, respectively.
 Being the benefactor of great mentorship, she is interested in how this process helps minority students attain and retain science identities.

 Dr.Ero-Tolliver is the principal investigator (PI) of the National Science Foundation (NSF) Robert Noyce Teacher Scholarship Program, Co-PI of the NSF CURENet2 Mobile and the Co-PI of the DoD Center of Excellence in STEM Scholars(SSP) Program at Hampton University and currently serves on the board of reviewers for the journal of education and urban society (EUS).